-For patients with dual diagnosis, it is also very important for staying sober that their loved ones learn more about their co-occurring disorders.
+For patients with a dual diagnosis, it is also very important for staying sober that their loved ones learn more about their co-occurring disorders.
 Most families gain some perspective regarding addiction from the patient’s rehab as part of family therapy and support programs.
-But when another condition like depression, bipolar disorder, post-traumatic stress disorder or attention deficit-hyperactivity disorder (ADHD) are present, it is critical that the family learns more than how to recognize signs of relapse.
+But when another condition like depression, bipolar disorder, post-traumatic stress disorder, or attention deficit-hyperactivity disorder (ADHD) is present, it is critical that the family learns more than how to recognize signs of relapse.

 As part of family programs in a rehab treating dual diagnosis, families need to be made aware of signs of the mental illness’ as well as signs of alcoholism and how to tell when their loved one isn’t properly self-managing medication.
 By not sticking with prescribed dosing of medications for mental illness, relapse can be imminent.
 It is important that families are aware of subtle cues to such lapses and what they can do to help the person they love.

-Families also may need more intense family therapy individual counseling to help all recover from the patient’s addiction and co-occurring conditions.
+Families also may need a more intense family therapy program to help all recover from the patient’s addiction and co-occurring conditions.
 Everyone in the patient’s everyday life needs help regaining their own footing, just as the patient needs support in staying sober.